Water Levels

 Two elevations matter most on the way down:

 • Minimum power pool — 3,490 feet.
-Below this, Glen Canyon Dam can no longer reliably generate hydroelectricity.
+Below this, Glen Canyon Dam can no longer reliably generate hydroelectricity for the roughly 5 million customers its plant serves across seven Western states.

 • Dead pool — 3,370 feet.
 Below this, water can no longer pass through the dam’s outlets by gravity at all.

-The dead pool tracker shows exactly how many feet of cushion remain today.
-The reservoir has never reached either threshold, but the 2022–2023 scare pushed the water uncomfortably close to the power-pool line.
+The dead pool tracker shows exactly how many feet of cushion remain today, and what dead pool means walks the full ladder of thresholds.
+The reservoir has never reached either line, but the 2022–2023 scare pushed the water within about 30 feet of the power-pool mark.

 Sources